Miles Gemini: Operational history

 The Gemini quickly proved to be popular with private owners for touring throughout Europe.
 In addition, large numbers were exported to Australia, New Zealand, South Africa and numerous other Commonwealth countries.
-Two-thirds of all Geminis that had been sold to British customers were later sold aboard, the type being fairly desirable upon the secondary sales market.
+Two-thirds of all Geminis that had been sold to British customers were later sold abroad, the type being fairly desirable upon the secondary sales market.

 During the late 1940s and early 1950s, Geminis were frequently entered in air races; in one example, G-AKDC, flown by J.N.
 'Nat' Somers AFC, emerged as the victor of the 1949 King's Cup Air Race (a handicapped event) at 164.25 mph; this aircraft was fitted with de Havilland Gipsy Major engines that were rated at 145 hp each.
 Being refitted with even more powerful engines, this same Gemini won several further races, including the Siddeley Trophy in 1953, the Kemsley Trophy in 1954, and the Goodyear Trophy in 1955.
 The racing motorist Prince Bira of Siam also opted to buy a Gemini for his own purposes.

 Several aircraft were used as light business transports by commercial firms, including Shell-Mex & BP, Fairey Aviation and B.K.S Engineering.
 Other examples were flown by UK independent airlines on light charter work within the British Isles and Europe; the British Overseas Airways Corporation (BOAC) being one such operator.
 A number were also purchased by the Ministry of Civil Aviation for licence testing and radio calibration work.

 During 1951, a pair of aircraft were completed by F. G. Miles that were fitted with 155 hp Blackburn Cirrus Major III engines, along with enlarged and heightened fins for better handling during single-engine operations.
 To reflect the revised design, which gave the aircraft an increased payload amongst other performance changes, they were re-named Miles M.75 Aries.
 Although quantity production of this model did not occur, a handful of Geminis were retrofitted with some of these changes.

 The Cinema Museum in London holds extensive footage of one of these planes touring Europe in the 1950s.